-The course starts with students learning to touch-type, read and spell the vowels - " a , e , i , o , u ".
-The audio track accompanies the letters as they appear on screen, reinforcing sound-letter correspondence, which is a crucial skill for sounding out words in reading.
+The course starts with students learning to touch-type, read and spell the vowels - " a, e, I, o, u ".
+The audio track accompanies the letters as they appear on the screen, reinforcing sound-letter correspondence, which is a crucial skill for sounding out words in reading.
 The student then receives their first score - and success!

-In the second module, the student is introduced to words through "onset and rime".
+In the second module,the student is introduced to words grouped by onset, vowel-blend, and final consonant.
 For example - fed, wed, led.
-This teaches phonics in context and at the same time the student is learning how to touch-type.
+This teaches phonics in context and at the same time, the student is learning how to touch-type.
 With repetition, these words move from short-term to long-term memory.

 Every 5th module is a dictation module that removes the visual element encouraging the student to listen to the words and then type out what they hear.
 This reinforces the words introduced in the previous 4 modules.
 It also develops spelling by testing sound-letter mapping skills.